carlHandy/popover-api-js/README.md

 - `position` - The position of the popover relative to the target element (optional default to bottom)
 - `offset` - The offset of the popover from the target element (optional)
 - `style` - The style of the popover (optional)
-- `isMarkdown` - A flag to indicate if the content is markdown (optional)

 ## Installation